autorope/donkeydocs/docs/guide/path_follow/path_follow.md

 - Next find a D coefficient that reduces the weaving on a straight line.
 Then record a path with a tight turn.
 Find a D coefficient that reduces the overshoot when turning.
 - You may not even need the I value.
 If the car becomes unstabled after driving for a while then you may want to start to set this value.
 It will likely be much smaller than the other values.

 Be patient.
 Start with a reasonably slow speed.
-Don't make many changes at once.
+Change one thing at a time and test he change; don't make many changes at once.
 Write down what is working.

 Once you have a stable PID controller, then you can figure our just how fast you can go with it before autopilot becomes unstable.
 If you want to go faster then set the desired speed and start tweaking the values again using the method suggested above.